Now what does rtcirqus actually do?

 Hang loose!

 Looking forward to starting there.
 Back to the field of education and research, I worked in that field before at the University of Amsterdam for 8 years back in the 00s.
-It feels like the circle is round, at the UvA I tried really hard to get a Linux position but I was deemed too light for every application I did.
+It feels like the circle is complete, at the UvA I tried really hard to get a Linux position but I was deemed too light for every application I did.
 But now almost 15 years later with a lot more experience and a solid resume I really was a valid contender for this position, for which I’m happy and also a bit proud.

 I’m assigned an Specialist Engineer position within the internal operations team, in my case specialist as in Linux specialist.
 Work location will be the SURF location at the Science Park in Amsterdam, close to the infamous CWI.
 Can’t wait to have a daily Linux driver again instead of running a non-sanctioned OS with FreeRDP to be able to access my backlog.
 But first, document everything, improve and update existing documentation and transfer as much knowledge as possible to my current team members.
 And also migrate all Ubuntu 20.04 machines and getting the whole software stack to run containerized.